Takapuna-Ski-Club/Takapuna-Ski-Club.github.io/README.md

 ## Insecure connection

 Despite secure HTTPS on `members.takapunaskiclub.nz`, data is only encrypted between CloudFlare and members' devices.
-Data is not encrypted between EmDev and CloudFlare servers.
+Data is not encrypted between EM Dev and CloudFlare servers.
 This can be enabled in CloudFlare easily if we add secure HTTPS to Club System.
-EmDev offers this feature for a fee of $200 per year.
+EM Dev offers this feature for a fee of $200 per year.

 See [cloudflare.com/ssl](https://www.cloudflare.com/ssl/) for more detail.